ctools/ctools/doc/source/users/reference_manual/csobsselect.rst

 --------

-This script selects all observations from an observation definiton XML file that have pointings within a specified selection region and writes these observations into a new observation definition XML file.
+This script selects all observations from an observation definiton XML file that have pointings within a specified selection region and time interval and writes these observations into a new observation definition XML file.
 Possible selection regions are a circle and a box, either in Galactic or Celestial coordinates.

 General parameters